List of 21st-century films considered the worst: Winnie-the-Pooh: Blood and Honey (2023)

-Despite grossing $5.2 million worldwide on a mere budget of $100,000, the 2023 slasher flick Winnie-the-Pooh: Blood and Honey (directed by Rhys Frake-Waterfield, pictured above) was critically panned for its cheap quality and poor execution.
+Despite grossing $7.7 million worldwide on a mere budget of $50,000, the 2023 slasher flick Winnie-the-Pooh: Blood and Honey (directed by Rhys Frake-Waterfield, pictured above) was critically panned for its cheap quality and poor execution.

-Winnie-the-Pooh: Blood and Honey is a 2023 low-budget British horror film which reimagines the characters of the series of children's books by A.A.
-Milne as mutant slasher villains, released after Milne's work entered the public domain a year prior.
-It was widely criticized for its premise, alongside lack of humor, poor acting, low grade special effects, incoherent screenplay, poorly lit scenes and dearth of interesting characters.
+Winnie-the-Pooh: Blood and Honey is a 2023 low-budget British horror film which reimagines the characters of the series of children's books by A. A. Milne as mutant slasher villains, released after Milne's work entered the public domain a year prior.
+It was widely criticized for its premise, alongside lack of humor, poor acting, low grade special effects, incoherent screenplay, poorly lit scenes and deaths of interesting characters.
 Nathan Rabin stated that the film was "the regrettable product of a loophole in copyright law that allowed these vultures to twist and distort and corrupt A.A.
 Milne's beloved icons of gentleness and childhood innocence to their own mercenary ends."
 Rabin issued his first zero star review for the film, in which he referenced Roger Ebert's 1994 review of North by stating: "I Hated, Hated, Hated Winnie-the-Pooh: Blood and Honey."
-With a score of 3%, it appears on Rotten Tomatoes' 100 Worst Movies of All Time list.
-Screen Rant later placed it at the top of their 10 Terrible Movies You Don't Have to See to Know They're Bad list.
+With a score of 3% and a critical consensus simply reading "Oh, bother," it appears on Rotten Tomatoes' 100 Worst Movies of All Time list.
+Screen Rant later placed it at the top of their "10 Terrible Movies You Don't Have to See to Know They're Bad" list.

 Shawn Paul Wood of The Cinema Spot wrote, "As anyone can tell, Winnie the Pooh: Blood and Honey is one of the worst movies ever made.
 And, by the looks of its dazzling lack of antipathy for protecting its copyright, Disney knew it."
 Matt Villei of Collider wrote, "If these reviews are anything to go by, the film might find itself in a spot of bother as it is being called one of the worst horror movies ever, though some predicted that, from its low quality, the film could garner a cult following similar to Tommy Wiseau's disasterpiece, The Room."
 It received all five Razzies that it was nominated for at the 44th Golden Raspberry Awards, including Worst Picture, Screenplay and Director (Rhys Frake-Waterfield).

-Jim Cummings, the current voice actor for Disney's Pooh and Tigger, threatened legal action against the filmmakers if they were to use or imitate his voice for their version of the title character.
+A sequel, Winnie-the-Pooh: Blood and Honey 2 was released on 7 June 2024, received mixed reviews, and was deemed an improvement over its predecessor.
+A further sequel, entitled Winnie-the-Pooh: Blood and Honey 3, is set to release in 2026, this time directed by Scott Chambers.